HansJeoung/Project-3/README.md

 - 2023.04 ~ 2023.11

 # Introcdution of team
-- Two business analytics students of  master corse
+- Two business analytics students of  master course

 - One computer science bachelor student